Skip to content

 Start with warnings

-When introducing new rules, prefer warning severity first so teams can ship while fixing existing debt:
+Introduce new rules at warning severity so teams can ship while fixing existing debt:

 json